 A toxic boss is often the consequence of their toxic boss and so on.
 Generally, the overall work environment is toxic because of the generational structure of bad leadership that keeps coming down the line.

 Toxic bosses can come in a number of disguises.
-You can work under a control freak who continuously rectifies you, criticizes your judgments, and eventually prevents you from doing your work.
+You can work under a control freak who continuously rectifies you, criticizes your judgments, and eventually prevents you from doing your work or has his favorite at work, which you will never be.

 You can have the victim card employer, who is always ready to blame others for their faults or you might be unfortunate enough to have the not so decent employer, who calls at all hours of the day and night, keeps forgetting how to spell your name, and has no idea what you do.